An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

-The operator (\ref{kleingordon-}) is second order in $t$ --- essentially, a 1-dimensional magnetic Schr\"odinger operator with operator-valued potentials.
-It is natural to associate with it an evolution of Cauchy data on a certain Krein space.
-Using the formalism of Sect. \ref{Hilbertizable pseudo-unitary spaces} we can construct various propagators in the Cauchy data formalism
+The operator (\ref{kleingordon-}) is second order in $t$.
+It can be viewed as a 1-dimensional magnetic Schr\"odinger operator with operator-valued potentials.
+To describe its Cauchy data, under our assumptions it is natural to introduce the scale of Hilbertizable spaces